Whose Idea Was This, Anyway?

 Love, love.
 Win-win.

 You see, we love to cook and we love to eat what we cook.
 We have a small (“one-ass”) Brooklyn kitchen, so cooking usually heats the place up.
-Upon picking up my first pieces I read that copper cookware is very “thermally efficient” (uses much less energy).
-Well, to me using less energy was just bonus points because I already loved how much better I could do all my old tricks.
+Years ago when I bought my first pieces I read that copper cookware is very “thermally efficient” (uses much less energy).
+Well, to me using less energy was just a bonus because I already loved how much better I could do all my old tricks.
 And friends loved the results.
 And I love compliments on my cooking.
 Win-win.

 For our 20th wedding anniversary in ’08, my wife and I ran up to Maine and PEI for a celebratory vacation.
 We’d not had a vacation since Portugal, and as we looked out from Camden over coffee and the sunrise on Penobscot Bay she put to me pointedly “Give me the three things you’re going to do in the next twenty years.”
 I could only think of two, one of which was “cooking.”